 Thinking back over the past years, I have brought a lot more plants into my house than I have had in a long time.
 But for those of you who are just starting to get into houseplants, I thought it might be helpful to make a decision about which of these plants is the Easiest to care for plus the most rewarding.

 And this is the one I chose: Red Aglaonema

 If you have ever grown Coleus, these colors are very similar to some of the varieties.
-I had this one on my back deck during the summer of the previous year and its colors look similar.
+I had this coleus of a similar color combination on my back deck during the summer of the previous year and its colors look similar.
 Love colorful foliage!

 Caring for Red Aglaonema

 - Bright, medium, or low light (best color in more light)

 - Let dry out between watering, can go for several weeks without watering

 - No pruning required, just remove aged leaves

 - Propagates itself, many stems will come up in planter, just divide and repot